software-students-fall2024/software-engineering-fall-2024-3-python-package-python-package-exercise/README.md

 ## Continuous Integration

-This project has a continuous integration workflow that builds and runs unit tests automatically with every push to GitHub.
+this project has a continuous integration workflow that builds and runs unit tests automatically with every push to GitHub.